jeremiahandrickgg/marketingskills/README.md

 # Marketing Skills for Claude Code
+**Creating a fork for Marketing Physical Goods.
+The context for this is "Hard Tech" where hardware and software are both a part of the product.
+The Original Marketing Skills by Corey Haines is highly focused on SaaS, and while there is overlap, this set of skills focuses on Monetization through DTC Sales and Channel Distribution.**

 A collection of AI agent skills focused on marketing tasks.
-Built for technical marketers and founders who want Claude Code (or similar AI coding assistants) to help with conversion optimization, copywriting, SEO, analytics, and growth engineering.
+Built for technical, growth, and product marketers working on physical goods.(or similar AI coding assistants) to help with conversion optimization, copywriting, SEO, analytics, and growth engineering.

 Built by [Corey Haines](https://corey.co?ref=marketingskills).
 Need hands-on help?
 Check out [Conversion Factory](https://conversionfactory.co?ref=marketingskills) — Corey's agency for conversion optimization, landing pages, and growth strategy.
 Want to learn more about marketing?
 Subscribe to [Swipe Files](https://swipefiles.com?ref=marketingskills).